5argon/AHLCG3mmDivider/list.md

 - Player - Investigator By Set x9 : For organizing investigator by the set they came from.
 It also has set icon on top left and set name on top right.
 - Player - Multi-Class x16 : More fine grained multi-class card dividers.
 Including every combination of 2 classes, or one saying "3 classes" for EotE talent cards.
 - Player - Slot Requirement x27 : 3 dividers for each slot requirement type (No level, Lv.0, Lv.
 1~5), and also "Other" so it corresponds to how ArkhamDB categorize the Asset taking no slots or multiple type of slots at once.
-- Player - Misc x3 : Basic Weakness divider to bunch up all your weaknesses to shuffle and pick.
-Bonded and Permanent dividers are available as well if you want to organize that way.
+- Player - Misc x5 :
+  - Basic Weakness divider to bunch up all your weaknesses to shuffle and pick.
+  - Permanent
+  - Bonded (The Circle Undone)
+  - Customizable (Scarlet Keys)
+  - Upgrade Sheet (Scarlet Keys)

 ## CCQ (Cycle-Class-Quantity)